 Slow Cooker Balsamic Brown Sugar Pork Roast - Tender and delicious pork roast slow cooked in a crockpot with a sticky balsamic brown sugar glaze.
 I love serving this pork roast over mashed potatoes or with steamed veggies and rice.

 This pork roast is one of our favorite things to make in our house because it is so tender, flavorful and easy to make!
 Another reason why I love this balsamic pork roast is because it is a super budget friendly recipe.
 We make this meal at least once per week!

 This recipe serves about 4 people, so if you are cooking for a crowd simply double the recipe.
 Store leftovers completely cooled in an airtight container in the fridge for up to two days.
 To reheat leftovers, just place in a saucepan over low heat until nice and warm.

-- garlic clove – Fresh garlic is best in the glaze, but you can substitute 1/4 tsp garlic powder in the glaze.
+garlic clove - Fresh garlic is best in the glaze, but you can substitute ¼ teaspoon garlic powder in the glaze.